 The genetic connection between lupus and rheumatoid arthritis means that both diseases could respond to similar treatments.
 Depending on your symptoms, you might need to combine a number of treatments to help you control flare-ups and reduce organ damage.

-Both rheumatoid arthritis and lupus might require drugs to help prevent damage to the joints and reduce painful swelling.
-A physical therapist can also help you learn some basic stretches and exercises to ease joint stiffness.
+Both rheumatoid arthritis and and the arthritis of lupus might require drugs to help prevent damage to the joints and reduce painful swelling.
+Any treatment plan for arthritis should include physical therapy, which will include basic stretches, exercises to ease joint stiffness, and instructions on joint protection.

 According to the Lupus Foundation of America, lupus arthritis causes less destruction of the joints than rheumatoid arthritis.
 In fact, joint deformities appear in less than 10 percent of people diagnosed with this form of arthritis.